Steve Waugh: ODI captaincy changed

 Australia made an uncertain start to the 2001–02 VB Series, losing the first three of its preliminary matches.
 A rotation policy designed to ease the workload on older players while giving younger players experience appeared to unsettle the team, and was scrapped.
 Following this decision, Australia won four of the last five matches, but failed to qualify for the finals for only the third time in 23 years.
 In their final match, Australia needed a win and a bonus point against South Africa as New Zealand captain Stephen Fleming, in retaliation to Waugh's tactics in the World Cup, had conceded a bonus point to South Africa in the previous match.
 The team's performance caused a reaction similar that of 1997.
 With an eye toward the next World Cup, the selectors dropped the Waugh brothers and handed the captaincy to Ricky Ponting.
-Waugh made his displeasure at the decision public and stated a desire to regain his place in the side.
+Waugh made his displeasure at the decision public and stated a desire to regain his place in the team.

 Continuing as Test captain, Waugh led the team to a 2–1 victory in South Africa to retain Australia's ranking as the number one team.
 Australia crushed the hosts in the First Test by an innings and 360 runs, won the Second Test by four wickets, before losing the last.
 His own form was poor, with 95 runs at 19.00.
 He left the tour once the ODI series began.
 Arriving in Australia alone, he faced media questioning over his playing future.
 Waugh's reply was, "We've just beaten the next best team in the world 5–1, and all you want to talk about is getting me out of the team."

 The speculation continued about the future of both Waugh brothers in the lead up to the Test series against Pakistan played in mid-2002.
 The matches were hosted in the United Arab Emirates and Sri Lanka, due to security concerns following a bomb blast inside Pakistan.
 Australia had a crushing 3–0 win, winning the two latter matches by an innings, but the Waughs had little influence on the result.
 However, Steve hit 103 not out in his last innings of the series, after scoring consecutive ducks.
 This may have saved his career; his brother was dropped for the 2002–03 Ashes series and promptly announced his retirement from international cricket.